 Plan 53 pressurized dual seal systems are used in services where no leakage to atmosphere can be tolerated.
-A Plan 53b system consists of dual mechanical seals with a liquid barrier fluid between them.
-The barrier fluid is contained in a seal pot and is pressurized by using a bladder type accumulator.
+A Plan 53a system consists of dual mechanical seals with a liquid barrier fluid between them.
+The barrier fluid is contained in a seal pot which is pressurized to a pressure of approximately 1.5 bar (23 psi) greater than the pump seal chamber.
 Inner seal leakage will be barrier fluid leakage into the product.
 There will always be some leakage (max.5 ml/hour).